denisecase/smart-sales-spark/README.md

 We keep our Python scripts in the scripts folder.

-Create a new file scripts/spark_basic.py in your scripts folder.
+Create new files with these names in your scripts folder.
 Paste the contents from the file provided in this repo.

-### Windows
+### On Windows Machine

 1. In VS Code, open a PowerShell terminal in the root project folder.